 Given such a map $f : C \to Q$, Graber and Vakil define a sheaf $f^\dagger T_Q(\log D)$ as the quotient of $f^\ast T_{\undernorm Q}(\log D)$ by its torsion subsheaf (where $D$ is the divisor at $0$ and $\infty$ of $Q$ and $T_{\undernorm Q}$ is the tangent sheaf of the underlying scheme of $Q$).

 \begin{proposition} There is an exact sequence

 where the product is taken over the nodes $e$ of $C$ that are carried by $f$ to nodes of $Q$. \end{proposition} \begin{proof} Away from the nodes of $C$ that map to nodes of $Q$, the map $f^\ast T_Q \to f^\dagger T_Q$ is an isomorphism, so we work in a neighborhood of such a node $e$ with image $e'$.
-Let $x$ and $y$ be parameters for the branches of $Q$ at $e'$ and let $u$ and $v$ be coordinates of $C$ at the branches of $e$.
-After exchanging $u$ and $v$ if necessary, $x$ maps to $u^k$ and $y$ maps to $v^k$.
+Let $x$ and $y$ be parameters for the branches of $Q$ at $e'$ and let $v$ and $w$ be coordinates of $C$ at the branches of $e$.
+After exchanging $v$ and $w$ if necessary, $x$ pulls back to $v^k$ and $y$ pulls back to $w^k$.